CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 #8.
 Indexes

 An _Index_ is a set of ordered pointers to data contained in a _Table_, and it can be created with one or more columns contained in the _Table_.
 Three _Indexes_ will be defined in this section: _Primary Key Index, Foreign Key Index, and Alternate Key Index_.

 ## 8.1 Index Types

-**Primary Key Index** – An index placed on the column or columns that make up the Primary Key ofa Table.
-Primary Key Indexes MUST be defined as "UNIQUE" if RDBMS supports this feature
+**Primary Key Index** – An index placed on the column or columns that make up the Primary Key of a Table.
+Primary Key Indexes MUST be defined as "UNIQUE" if RDBMS supports this feature.<br>
-**Alternate Key Index** – An index placed on a column or columns that could be used to uniquelyidentify a row in the table, but are not the Primary Key.
-Alternate Key Indexes MUST be defined as "UNIQUE" if your RDBMS supports this feature
+**Alternate Key Index** – An index placed on a column or columns that could be used to uniquely identify a row in the table, but are not the Primary Key.
+Alternate Key Indexes MUST be defined as "UNIQUE" if your RDBMS supports this feature.<br>
-**Foreign Key Index** – An index placed on the column or columns that represent a foreign keyconstraint to another table **Non-key Index** – An index placed on a column that does not represent a key of any of the typesdescribed above
+**Foreign Key Index** – An index placed on the column or columns that represent a foreign key constraint to another table.<br>
+**Non-key Index** – An index placed on a column that does not represent a key of any of the types described above.

 ## 8.2 Naming Indexes